YanqiuSHEN/GRP-11/README.md

  catkin_make
  source devel/setup.bash
  ```
  3.Test the installation by the command: 'roslaunch larm test.launch'.
 And open the Gazebo to see if there is the environment.
  4.Make the distant repositorie as your 'catkin_ws' directory.
-So, in RDS the terminal；
+So, in RDS the terminal:
  ```bash
  rm -fr catkin_ws
  git clone https://github.com/YanqiuSHEN/GRP-11.git catkin_ws